2300431w/Kilonova/Diary.md

 - Graphs match the general shape but aren't perfect despite running the same code.
 May just be due to using too low/high mass but it is most likely an issue hidden in the functions
 - theta_ej: What is a reasonable assumption?
 Or shouls this be given as a parameter.
 - epsilon_th: Can we treat this as static?

+### 15:29

+r-band dataframe created.
+Need to finish for today but it should be easy to try and make more data frames for the other bands.